Image Source: Getty / NBC

-Nicole Kidman had an amazing night at the Golden Globes on Sunday, taking home the award for best actress in a limited series or TV movie for her role in Big Little Lies.
-After taking the stage to accept her well-deserved statue, she gave a moving speech about the power of women in light of the Time's Up movement to end sexual harassment and gender inequality.
+With an Academy Award, two Primetime Emmy Awards, and six Golden Globe Awards to her name, Nicole Kidman is no stranger to winning big, but it's safe to say that her children are her most prized possessions.
+In 2018, when Kidman took home a Golden Globe Award for best actress in a limited series or TV movie for her role in "Big Little Lies," she gave a moving speech about the power of women in light of the Time's Up movement to end sexual harassment and gender inequality.
 She also gave a sweet shout-out to her two daughters with husband Keith Urban, Sunday and Faith, joking that they can actually watch her since she won the first award of the night.
-"This means my daughters are still awake, so, Sunny and Faith, I love you.
-I'm bringing this home to you, babies!"
+"This means my daughters are still awake, so, Sunny and Faith, I love you," she said at the time.
+"I'm bringing this home to you, babies!"

-Leah Remini, who has been exposing the church and its leader, David Miscavige, on her show Leah Remini: Scientology and the Aftermath, touched on Nicole's estranged relationship with Connor and Isabella in her book, Troublemaker: Surviving Hollywood and Scientology.
-Leah said that after attending Tom's 2006 wedding to Katie Holmes, she was riding in a car with the siblings and asked if they had seen their mother recently, to which Isabella replied, "Not if I have a choice.
+Leah Remini, who exposed the church and its leader, David Miscavige, on her show, "Leah Remini: Scientology and the Aftermath," touched on Kidman's estranged relationship with Connor and Isabella in her book, "Troublemaker: Surviving Hollywood and Scientology."
+Remini said that after attending Cruise's 2006 wedding to Katie Holmes, she was riding in a car with the siblings and asked if they had seen their mother recently, to which Isabella replied, "Not if I have a choice.
 Our mom is a f*cking SP."

-Despite Nicole, Connor, and Isabella's lack of public outings, they have maintained that there is nothing but love between them.
-While promoting her film Lion in 2016, Nicole told Vanity Fair, "I'm a mother with adopted children.
+Despite Kidman, Connor, and Isabella's lack of public outings, they have maintained that there is nothing but love between them.
+While promoting her film "Lion" in 2016, Kidman told Vanity Fair, "I'm a mother with adopted children.
 This movie is a love letter to my children.
 Sue [her character] is deeply maternal and full of unconditional love, which is beautiful.
 That's why I wanted to do it.
 I relate to that.
 I feel that for my own children who are adopted.
 It's not about anything else other than, 'I wanted you.'
 It's that deep and personal, and whatever your journey is, I'm here to love and support you.
 That's what I connected to."

-While the exact nature of Nicole's relationship with Connor and Isabella is still unclear, it's obvious in the rare few times she's allowed herself to talk about them that she loves them very much.
-And because Scientology can cause a lot of problems for people it thinks are "suppressive," Nicole may very well refrain from talking about her two older children completely in order to respect their beliefs.
+While the exact nature of Kidman's relationship with Connor and Isabella is still unclear, it's obvious in the rare few times she's allowed herself to talk about them that she loves them very much.
+And because Scientology can cause a lot of problems for people it thinks are "suppressive," Kidman may very well refrain from talking about her two older children completely in order to respect their beliefs.